alexbbt/blog.bell-towne.com/_posts/2022-04-02-using-google-sheets-as-a-database.md

+---
+layout: post
+title: "Using Google Sheets as a Database"
+date: 2022-04-02
+categories: google-sheets database
+---

 # Using Google Sheets as a Database

 Yes, I really used Google Sheets as a Database, but not for a mission